IT’S ALL GREEK TO ME!

 You have likely heard this saying.
 If you have not, once you start studying Greek, you can be sure someone will say it to you.
 (You are hereby forgiven if you have already said this to someone else who studies Greek.)

-When you study Greek, this saying means that you have come to discern the power and legacy of the Greek language, the culture and the people in the world.
+When you study Greek, this saying means that you have come to appreciate the power and legacy of the Greek language, and the people who spoke and wrote in this language.
 (This does not mean that everything you see is positive, by the way: half of the time the lesson you learn from the Greeks is “Don’t do that!
 It ends badly!”).
 You learn more about the world.
 You learn ways to make it better (or hope that it does not end badly…).

-But of course, that is not what “It’s all Greek to me” means the rest of the time.
+But of course, that is not what “It’s all Greek to me” means to most people.

 It means that Greek is an impenetrable mystery language that no one understands.